IBM/cp4ba-client-onboarding-scenario/Step 7 - Business Automation Insights.md

 > ![](images/BAI-3.png)

-### With that, you have successfully setup your lab for the end-to-end and preapred a shared environment for the CP4BA labs.
+### With that, you have successfully setup your environment with the Client Onboarding scenario.